top of page

 HANDS-ON Science BOOTHS

 We have nearly 30 organizations joining us this year for our hands-on science booths.
 Free and open to everyone - kids activities, live reptiles, live lamprey, bird specimens, mammoth bones, and more cool stuff!
+No pre-registration or fee to attend the science booths.

 Saturday from 9am to 1pm at Yakima Canyon Interpretive Center.
 Stop by any time and stay as long as you like!
+No preregistration necessary to attend the booths.

 GISS 2024-46.jpg